terrenceshi/Portfolio/README.md

 It is possible to simply just alternate between two branches for every time you redeploy the app.
 While this is kind of stupid, its not a bad habit to have, as the old branch can serve as a last working good if the new build has any errors.

 After your new branch is created, go to settings -> pages.
 You can then tell github to change the branch that builds the site.
 You will have to change "homepage" under package.json if the custom domain ever changes.
 If using a new custom domain, be sure to copy the records from the old domain or books2nooks.
 Be sure to also change the cname file under the public folder.

+### 1.1 Changing domain name

+Changing the domain name is as easy as simply following a list of steps.

+* Go to the github settings tab and tell it to use your custom domain.
+This might be a necessary first step because github creates cname files.

+* Edit your custom domain's DNS settings so that they point to github pages.
+** Add 185.199.111.153
+** 185.199.110.153
+** 185.199.109.153
+** 185.199.108.153

 ## 2. Index.js <a name="index"></a>